ginguan/ginguan/README.md

 completed different projects and web applications using HTML/CSS/JS skills and different JS frameworks and relational databases within a group or individually.
 I have learned how to work in Agile Jira environment to finish different backlog/sprint assigned.**

-**I’m currently learning Django⚡, TypeScript, AngularJS, Selenium :surfer:**
+**I’m currently learning TypeScript, AngularJS, Selenium :surfer:**

 ## Project in Progress##

 ***•🌱 A E-learning platform that use Django and Xadmin https://github.com/ginguan/CoursePlatform.git***

-***• A web application that creates an Angular frontend and write a back end in Node.js using hapi	https://github.com/ginguan/angularSite***

 ## Education ##